- The threat

 Oak processionary moth (Thaumetopoea processionea, OPM) was first accidentally introduced to Britain in 2005, and it is theoretically possible that if it were to spread it could survive and breed in much of England and Wales.
 The larvae, or caterpillars, of OPM are a pest because they can be a hazard to oak trees and to human and animal health.

-OPM is a native of southern and central Europe, where predators and environmental factors usually keep its numbers in check and minimise its impact.
+OPM is a native of southern Europe, where predators and environmental factors usually keep its numbers in check and minimise its impact.
 However, aided by movement of plants, its range has been expanding northwards over the past 20 years, and it has become established as far north as the Netherlands, Belgium and northern Germany.
-Climate change might be a factor - the reduced incidence of cold, wet weather during the springtime larval emergence period in recent years might have enabled it to become established further north than would have been possible in the past.
+Climate change might be a factor - the reduced incidence of cold, wet weather during the spring-time larval emergence period in recent years might have enabled it to become established further north than would have been possible in the past.

 OPM caterpillars are most easily recognised by their distinctive habit of moving about in late spring and early summer in nose-to-tail processions, from which they derive their name, and the fact that they almost exclusively live in and feed on oak trees.